TYPE DESIGN INFORMATION PAGE last updated on Wed Oct 4 15:20:38 EDT 2023

 American Wood Type Co.

 Benjamin Critton (b.
 1983) is an American designer, typographer, art director, publisher, writer, editor and curator.
-He lives in New Haven, Connecticut, where he studies towards an MFA in graphic design at the Yale School of Art.
+He lived in New Haven, Connecticut, where he studies towards an MFA in graphic design at the Yale School of Art, and is now based in Brooklyn, NY.
+In 2010, he joined the British type foundry Colophon.

 New York architect, designer and artist.
 Born in Pomfret, Connecticut in 1869 and died in New York in 1924.
-He is most famous for designing Cheltenham (1896) for the Cheltenham Press in New York, a long-ascender classical American face created initially for Ingalls Kimball at the Cheltenham Press.
-He also designed Merrymount (1894-1896, Merrymount Press, a medieval-look humanist face cut by Woerner of A.D.
+He is most famous for designing Cheltenham (1896) for the Cheltenham Press in New York, a long-ascender classical American typeface created initially for Ingalls Kimball at the Cheltenham Press.
+He also designed Merrymount (1894-1896, Merrymount Press, a medieval-look humanist typeface cut by Woerner of A.D.
 Farmer&Son).

 Cheltenham was adapted, extended, and revisited by many, starting with Morris Fuller Benton from 1904-1911, who created a full family of Cheltenhams for ATF---Benton's Cheltenham is the Cheltenham we have today.
+The (British) Monotype version was Gloucester [it had an italic p with the normal closed bowl].
+Stephenson Blake had Winchester [which may be distinguished by the curl of the ear in the g and the serifs of the s].
+Intertype had Cheltonian.
+Berthold originally called their version Sorbonne (1905).
 In 1975, Tony Stan increased the x-height in his revival for ITC.

-Cheltenham versions can be found at SoftMaker (Cheltenham Pro), Elsner&Flake (Cheltenham OldStyle EF), Adobe (ITC Cheltenham by Tony Stan), URW (Cheltenham Old Style, and the 2001 face Cheltenham D Bold Extra Condensed), Paratype (the 1997 Academy typeface family by Lyubov Kuznetosova and Alexander Tarbeev), Cheltenham Pro (2012, Softmaker), Bitstream (Cheltenham; also under the names Stubserif 705 and Stubserif 205 for the Extra Condensed versions), Font Bureau (FB Cheltenham by Jane Patterson, 1992), ITC (Tony Stan's 1975 version of Cheltenham; and ITC Cheltenham Handtooled, a 1993 openface family by Tony Stan and Ed Benguiat), and Scangrapghic (Chelten or Cheltenham Old Style SB).
+Digital Cheltenham versions can be found at SoftMaker (Cheltenham Pro, and S790), Elsner&Flake (Cheltenham OldStyle EF), Berthold (as Sorbonne BQ), Adobe (ITC Cheltenham by Tony Stan), URW (Cheltenham Old Style, and the 2001 typeface Cheltenham D Bold Extra Condensed), Castcraft (as OPTI Cheltenham Old Style), Monotype (as Gloucester Old Style, Monotype's version of Cheltenham), Paratype (the 1997 Academy typeface family by Lyubov Kuznetosova and Alexander Tarbeev), Cheltenham Pro (2012, Softmaker), Bitstream (Cheltenham; also under the names Stubserif 705 and Stubserif 205 for the Extra Condensed versions), Font Bureau (FB Cheltenham by Jane Patterson, 1992), ITC (Tony Stan's 1975 version of Cheltenham; and ITC Cheltenham Handtooled, a 1993 openface family by Tony Stan and Ed Benguiat), and Scangrapghic (Chelten or Cheltenham Old Style SB).

 Books on Cheltenham include one by Thomas Hailing: Specimens of General Printing .
 Cheltenham (1882, Oxford Printing Works).